AreebAhmadSiddiqui/JavaScript-Learning/Notes/Notes.md

+# Learn the most Important Topics using why do we need this ( the problem ) and how does it fix this dont just give def and example

 # Lession 1

 -> NodeJS is an environment used to run the JS files ( you can also use Deno )